 The Court is a large, mainly formal body which is somewhat similar to a stakeholder meeting.
-It offers a means whereby the wider interests served by the University can be associated with the institution and provides a public forum where members of Court can raise any matters about the University.
+It offers a means whereby the wider interests served by the University can be associated with the including a Fixed term contract policy institution and provides a public forum where members of Court can raise any matters about the University.
 The Court meets once a year to receive the Annual Report and Accounts of the University.

-A majority of the members of the Court are drawn from outside the University, representing the North Wales community and other designated bodies with an interest in the work of the University, but the membership also includes representatives of the staff of the University (both academic and professional services) and the student body.
-The Executive Team
+A majority of the members of the Court are drawn from outside the University, representing the North Wales community and other designated bodies responsible for the overall management with an interest in the work of the University, but the membership also includes representatives of the staff of the University (both academic and professional services) and the student body.